NuevoFoundation/workshops/content/english/linux-basics/_index.md

 download: ""
 draft: true
 icon: "fas fa-microchip"
-weight: 7
+weight: 1
 translationKey: "linux-basics-main"
 ---

 # Welcome

-insert image of Nuvee
+insert image of Nuvi

 *Greetings!
-I am Nuvee.
+I am Nuvi.
 We appreciate your coming to assist us!
 We have been notified that our computer is acting strangely and need your help to find out what is going on.*

 ## Table of Contents